peterballard/prmake/README.md

 # prmake
 Preprocessor to build more powerful makefiles

-(c) Peter Ballard, 2019, 2020
+(c) Peter Ballard, 2019, 2020, 2021

 Free to reuse and modify under the terms of the GPLv3 (see "License" below).

 Version
 -------
-Current version is 0.3.1, 24-Aug-2020.
+Current version is 0.4.0, 7-Apr-2021.
+It adds CRC checking to make it almost impossible to accidentally overwrite a hand edited Makefile.
+It is compatible with 0.3.x.

-This is a minor change from 0.3, adding a little more information to the comment header in a Makefile.
+Version 0.3.1 (August 2020) was a minor change from 0.3, adding a little more information to the comment header in a Makefile.
 Version 0.3 was released in May 2020.
 It was a major change, breaking compatibility with Versions 0.1 and 0.2

 Earlier versions are retrospectively named 0.2 (March 2020) and 0.1 (December 2019),